soklet/soklet/README.md

   // Path parameters are implicitly required as they are part of the URL itself.
   //
   // If a value cannot be converted to the declared type (for example, t=abc below)
-  // or is required but missing, an appropriate exception is thrown and a 400 response is returned.
+  // or is required but missing, an exception is thrown and a 400 response is returned.
   //
   // Value conversion strategies are customizable - Soklet supports many standard Java types
   // out of the box, but you can add more or override as needed via a custom ValueConverterRegistry.